DanBytes/rails-hello-app/README.md

 # README

-TThis is first Rails Application.
+This is first Rails Application.
 Simple "Hello, World!".

 Things you may want to cover: